arshad/poll_rest/README.md

 4. Save.

 ### Usage
-Make a post request to `/api/v1/poll/1/vote?_format=json` with the following payload:
+Make a post request to `/api/v1/poll/1/vote?_format=json`, where `1` the the poll id, with the following payload:

 ```
 {